fbpx

 Make Time for Yourself

 Finally, make time for yourself.
 The beginning of a new school year is a time when we are pouring everything into our children.
 Our energy, time, and finances are devoted to preparing for the school year.
-Like a squirrel storing up for winter, we are expending ourselves to “store up” for the needs of the semester.
+Like a squirrel storing up for winter, we are expending ourselves to “store up” for the semester’s needs.

 Though it sounds cliché, it is important to make time for yourself.
-Make sure you have time to relax, unwind, detach, and rejuvenate.
+Ensure you have time to relax, unwind, detach, and rejuvenate.
 This obviously benefits you by helping to maintain your equilibrium, but it also helps your children.
-One thing that both myself and Maureen Wittmann have stressed repeatedly about homeschooling is that emotions are contagious; the emotional state you bring to the table when you homeschool is going to be what your children imbibe.
+One thing that both Maureen Wittmann and I have repeatedly stressed about homeschooling is that emotions are contagious; the emotional state you bring to the table when you homeschool is going to be what your children imbibe.
 Your children do not benefit if their homeschooling parent is cranky, stressed, and uptight.
 When you feel rested and refreshed, everyone benefits: you first, and then those who depend upon you to set the tone for the day.

 What about you?
-What do you think is important to help get your mind in the right place for beginning the Catholic homeschooling year?
-Visit and join us in our Catholic Homeschool Community to continue the conversation.
+What do you think is important to help get your mind in the right place for beginning the homeschooling year?
+To continue the discussion, join me and other homeschooling parents at our Homeschool Connections Community or our Facebook group!

 0 0 votes